 The six species of Opuntia found in Galapagos are the main sources of food for animals occupying areas of lowland and arid areas.
-Giant tortoises and land iguanas eat the pads, and doves, mockingbirds and iguanas eat the fruit.
+The fruits, seeds and pads are a major component of the diet of giant tortoises, land iguanas, mockingbirds and finches.
 It has been found that in arid areas, where the cactuses are usually the only available food source and grow very tall and tree-like, tortoises have evolved to have a different shape of the shell to be able to stretch up to reach the higher cactus pads.
 In the highlands where the tortoises’ diets are more varied, their shells have remained round as they are not required to reach up high as most of their food is found close to the ground.

 Finches eat the cactus flowers, fruits and seeds, and obtain water from the succulent pads.
 The finches are vital to the survival of the cacti, eating the fruit and distributing the seeds across the Islands.

 Fruit from the Opuntia is named tuna in Spanish and is readily available to buy and eat at markets all over Ecuador.
 The tasty fruit is thought to have healing properties such as aiding digestion and anti-inflammatory properties.

 Loss of cacti has occurred across the Archipelago for some reasons.
 The main reason for the reduction in Opuntia is due to human presence.
 Many have been cut down to create space for development on the islands with the largest populations.
 Invasive species introduced by humans such as goats and pigs have also had a detrimental effect on Opuntia, as these invasive species outcompete native animals for the most accessible pads, and eat them faster than they can grow to recover.Although the cactus can self-pollinate, the reduction in pollinators such as mockingbirds and finches is also thought to have had a detrimental effect on numbers of Opuntia.